percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/flush-tables-with-read-lock.rst

 In order to prevent this from happening two things have been implemented:

-* |xtrabackup| can wait for a good moment to issue the global lock.
+* *Percona XtraBackup* can wait for a good moment to issue the global lock.
-* |xtrabackup| can kill all or only SELECT queries which are preventing the global lock from being acquired
+* *Percona XtraBackup* can kill all or only SELECT queries which are preventing the global lock from being acquired

 Waiting for queries to finish